 Some areas are underserved.
 Not every small town has even one substance use disorder treatment center.
 Many people are unwilling or unable to travel out of town for treatment, whether they believe they need it or not.

-It becomes harder when you have special requirements or needs: nonreligious or non 12-step, MAT, or dual diagnosis (a diagnosis of a substance abuse problem and a mental illness), or alternative therapies.
+It becomes harder when you have special requirements or needs: nonreligious or non-12-step, MAT, or dual diagnosis (a diagnosis of a substance use disorder problem and a mental illness), or alternative therapies.